Click to Place a Web Call Tel: (515) 865-4591

 How can Supremus Group help your compliance Efforts?

-OPTION 2: If you have internal staff members who can completely devote their time to this project but don’t know the methodology, we will provide a project manger to work with your team and help completing the Contingency plan document.
+OPTION 2: If you have internal staff members who can completely devote their time to this project but don’t know the methodology, we will provide a project manager to work with your team and help to complete the Contingency plan document.

-Let us help you with your Contingency planning project.
+Let us help you with your HIPAA Contingency planning project.

 Please contact us for more information at Sales@training-HIPAA.net or call (515) 865-4591.